Splint made of PMMA: Manufacturing process

 Millbox – Software

-After the splint has been exported from the CAD software, the next step is nesting, i.e. positioning the splint in the workpiece.
-Millbox – the CAM software from the company CIMsystem which can be recognized by its attractive, easy-to-understand, and customized user interface, realizes extremely user-friendly handling.
-After the correct material has been selected (PMMA blank) and the splint has then been positioned and pinned, the calculation of the milling data starts.
-These are then sent to the milling machine.
+Once the splint has been exported from the CAD software, the next step is nesting, which involves positioning the splint in the workpiece.
+Millbox, the CAM software from CIMsystem, is known for its attractive, easy-to-understand, and customized user interface, making it extremely user-friendly.
+After selecting the correct material (PMMA) and positioning and pinning the splint, the milling data calculation begins, which is then sent to the milling machine.

 Milling DWX-52DCi